Aeonstrife/w1-at_plates/README.md

 ## Disclaimer
-The KiCAD files are of my authorship.
+The DXF files are of my authorship.
 Everything is licensed under the MIT License.
 Even so, please contact Geon before using them commercially.
-I provide these files without liability and without any guarantees regarding functionality, as expressed in the MIT license under which all of these files are licensed.
+I provide these files without liability and without any guarantees regarding functionality.